We just spent a fantastic few days in Copenhagen – five nights of the most interesting, novel and innovative food I’ve eaten in years.

 Next up was the beast of all beasts – 108.

 108 is a new venture only a couple of months old, co-founded with Rene Redzepi.
 Just around the corner from NOMA in Christianshavn, 108 is a slightly less formal (and less expensive) younger sibling of NOMA.
-We had possibly the108 copenhagen menu best meal we’ve ever eaten there.
+We had possibly the best meal we’ve ever eaten there.
 Keep your eyes on the blog for a whole 108 review – because I don’t have enough space to get you salivating here.
 I’ll link it when it’s done, but suffice to say – if you ever go to Copenhagen, you *must* go to 108!

 Sometimes all of this eating out is too much, right?
 Wrong.
 Well, I suppose it could get a bit much if we’d stayed a little longer.
 One fab option is to head for Torvehallerne Market, a great indoor/outdoor market with artisan bakers, cheesemongers, grocers, vintners, charcuterie sellers…pretty much anything you’re going to need for a tasty, tasty tea at home made with minimal effort.